jonkuhn/jonkuhn.github.io/_posts/2021-06-20-TDD-Part-3-Writing-The-Simplest-Code-To-Pass-The-Test.md

 I think a good guideline is to only do “unconditionally silly” implementations.
 By this I mean to not wrap any silly hardcoded implementations inside of if/else conditionals that are not necessary for implementing the requirements.
 The above code violates this rule.
 Another way I sometimes think about it is that the unit tests are doing their job if they make incorrect implementations so ugly they would easily raise flags in code review.

 ## Another interesting lesson from a silly implementation
-However, I'd like to give one more example where doing something silly in the implementation demonstrates something interesting about the tests.
+I'd like to give one more example where doing something silly in the implementation demonstrates something interesting about the tests.
 I could also write the following implementation code to pass the tests.
 This code is wrong because of the hardcoded `"test-member-id"`, but the tests will pass.
 Doing this does actually demonstrate something interesting about the test suite:  The test coverage around the argument being passed to `GetOutstandingBookLoansForMemberAsync` could still be better.

 (If you are wondering why the tests pass even though the second test sets up the mock for `"test-member-id2"` and not `"test-member-id"`, read on.
 I explain this later.)